270: No Such Thing As BIG SHERLOCK HOLMES

 And once again, we have gathered around the microphones with our four favorite facts from the last seven days.
 And in no particular order, here we go.

-Starting this week with my fact, fact number one, and that is, for the last four years, there has been an annual academic conference dedicated to the archers.
+And that is, for the last four years, there has been an annual academic conference dedicated to the Archers.

 So I looked into, this is called the Ambridge Paradox.

-did they not also say it's all made up that wasn't a feature of this lecture lecture.
+Did they not also say it's all made up?

-But well it's worth saying that these are not just fans who or comedians or whatever trying to make a point about, you know, a comedic lecture.
+But it's worth saying that these are not just fans who were comedians or whatever trying to make a point about a comedic lecture.
 These are real lecturers.

 This is a genuine thing.